wlonk/arcadia/index.rst

     a lot of them at the table, but if anything gives you reservations or makes you confused, I'd love to know.

+    Third: I'm looking for places to tighten the *relationships* between systems.
+Where something you do here should have consequences there.
+Let me know if there are fruitful interactions you see that I'm missing.

     Finally: does this excite you?
 Would you want to play a couple games in this world, can you imagine characters whose situations and development would keep you interested?